GUIDE

 To get an API key, follow the steps below:

-3. Create a project or application: Once you have signed up, you will usually need to create a project or application within the platform.
+3. Create a project or application: Once you have signed up, you will usually need to create a project or app within the platform.
 This is where you will configure your settings, manage your API keys, and access other relevant resources.

 What are the security risks associated with API Keys?